xumzheng/microsoft-graph-docs/api-reference/beta/resources/invitation.md

 ---
-title: "invitation resource type"
+title: invitation resource type
-description: "Represents an invitation that is used to add external users to an organization." ms.localizationpriority: medium
+description: Represents an invitation that is used to add external users to an organization. ms.localizationpriority: medium
-author: "Sammak"
+author: Sammak
-ms.prod: "identity-and-sign-in"
+ms.prod: identity-and-sign-in
 doc_type: resourcePageType
 ---